bbauska/zombiePolitics/README.md

-john Linder, a Georgia Republican and a ranking member of the House Panel on Welfare Policy Displaying what can truly be called a zombie politics and language only fit for persuading the living dead, he criticized the food stamp program, argu­ ing that “We’re at risk of creating an entire class of people, a subset of people,just comfortable getting by living off the government.”11 Linder’s use of language mim­ ics the moral depravity we find in the words of hot-shot investment bankers who hand out billions in bonuses while millions are starving because ofthe financial mar­kets’ recklessness.
+john Linder, a Georgia Republican and a ranking member of the House Panel on Welfare Policy Displaying what can truly be called a zombie politics and language only fit for persuading the living dead, he criticized the food stamp program, argu­ ing that "We’re at risk of creating an entire class of people, a subset of people,just comfortable getting by living off the government."11 Linder’s use of language mim­ ics the moral depravity we find in the words of hot-shot investment bankers who hand out billions in bonuses while millions are starving because ofthe financial mar­kets’ recklessness.
 For the bankers, bonuses are-as one CEO put it-a form of God’s work.
-There is more at play here than ignorance; there is also a deep sense of scorn for any viable notion ofthe welfare state and the necessity of government to address in a profound way the needless suffering of those caught in the expand­ ing network of systemic inequality, unemployment, and poverty.
+There is more at play here than ignorance; there is also a deep sense of scorn for any viable notion ofthe welfare state and the necessity of government to address in a profound way the needless suffering of those caught in the expand­ ing network of systemic inequality, unemployment, and poverty.</p>

-This use of dead language, stripped of insight, ethics, and compassion, has now become commonplace in America and suggests that we have become a country with no interest in modes of governance that extend beyond the narrow and often ruth­ less interests of investment bankers, mega-corporations, the ultra-rich, the
+<p>This use of dead language, stripped of insight, ethics, and compassion, has now
+become commonplace in America and suggests that we have become a country with no interest in modes of governance that extend beyond the narrow and often ruth­ less interests of investment bankers, mega-corporations, the ultra-rich, the